Choosing The Correct Reticle Glass Size For Your Eyepiece

 your details for a

 quote.
-However, like the reticles above, any new artwork
+Like the reticles above, any new artwork

-requirement will have a minimum $715 setup charge.
+requirement will have a one-time setup charge plus the price per piece.
 Please note: it is less expensive to put one of our

 standard reticle patterns on a stage micrometer than to create